phdonner/phdonner/README.md

 ## Visual Studio Code

-Before the appearance of the open-source Linux operating system, Microsoft Windows was by far the most appealing platform for software developers.
-With a low license fee the entrance threshold was low.
-With the so called COM-based technologies MS made a leap into easy-going development of automated systems.
+Before the appearance of the open-source Linux operating system, Microsoft Windows was by far the most appealing OS platform for software developers.
+With a low license fee, the entrance threshold was low.
+With the so called COM-based technologies MS made a leap into easy-going, script or machine language based development of automated systems.

 Dependency on proprietary arrangements is, however, in the long run a stumbling block for any non-profit oriented developer.
 Therefore, the initiative to place both the Visual Studio Integrated Development Environment (IDE) and the PowerShell scripting environment into the domain of open-source and cross-platform development were most welcome moves.

 Visual Studio is an extensible tool written by developers for the developer community.
 This implies that there is a plentitude of extensions.
 It is interesting to note, that many of them promote Markdown functionality.
 Here are a few examples of the kind advantages that you can achieve: